Stone Point Rock Climbing

 If there is any realistic drawback to climbing on these crags, it is that the routes require more brushing than you might find in Boulder Canyon.
 Presently, two crags now have sport routes installed (trad potential looks very limited if it even exists).
 We found the climbing to be sunny, devious, enjoyable, and much harder than might be imagined from the road.

 Stone Point lies 7.5 miles East of the Mall Road intersection, and exactly half way between the Jug Dome parking and Mary's Bust.
 There is a pullout on the North side of the road, right below the crags.
 Additional parking can be found 100 yards uphill or downhill from here.
 Approach times are between 1 and 5 minutes and are well marked.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Stone Point:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Stone Point:

 NBD, Narcissistic Bolting Disorder 5.9+ 5c 17 VI 17 E1 5a Colorado